 One of the recipes I would look at longingly in those days was the Iranian Stew, and yet, all these years later, I had not made it.
 Until today.
 And it is quite amazing.
 The vegetables are simmered in a broth of tomatoes, onions, herbs and dried limes, before being baked with barberries in the oven.
 It produces an amazing plate of vegetables with a thickened sauce and an amazing, bright, citrusy flavour.

 This is an Ottolenghi dish from Plenty More – we are cooking our way through this book.
 We feel free to substitute ingredients that are not readily available in our local area.
 In this case, track down those dried limes in Middle Eastern shops or purchase online if your local providore does not stock them.

 It is Ottolenghi Cooking the Books Day on the blog – one of two days per month where we publish the latest recipes we have tried in our project of cooking from Ottolenghi’s books – those we have cooked directly and those we have been inspired by.
 Currently we are cooking from Plenty More, but not ignoring his other books completely.
 Note that I often massage the recipes to suit what is available from our garden and pantry.
 For the original recipes, check his books and his Guardian column.

-Browse our Black Barley recipes, all of our Barley dishes and our Mushroom recipes.
-Our Ottolenghi dishes from Plenty are here.
-We have written about our experiences cooking through his Plenty More book.
-Or explore our Early Autumn dishes.
+Browse all of our Stews and all of our Dried Lime dishes.
+Our Ottolenghi dishes from Plenty More are here.
+We have written about our experiences cooking through this book.
+Or explore our Early Winter recipes.

 We use Australian measurements: 1 tspn = 5ml; 1 Tblspn = 20ml; 1 cup = 250ml.